last updated June 2019

 Then one Sunday, I discovered a new way to think about balance.

-To find out what I learned, please read the rest of my article that appears as part of The Redbud Post.
+To find out what I learned, please read the rest of my article, Finding My Balance.

 What helps you to find or re-gain your balance?